-Those little grey and white squares represent transparency, therefore, you don’t have a background to delete, so, if you set this image as a print then cut the blade will go around the word dream and the star.
+Those little grey and white squares represent transparency.
+Therefore, you don’t have the background to delete.
+If you set this image as a “Print Then Cut,” the blade will go around the word dream and the star.

-However, since this a single image, you can’t separate the star from the word.
+However, since this is a single image, you can’t separate the star from the word.

 3) Vector Images

 These are the best images you can use across Cricut Design Space.
 They are also called SVG or Cut files.
-The good thing about these images is that they can be resized without losing any quality.
+The good thing about SVG files is that you can resize them without losing quality.

 You can recognize these images when they end in .svg or .dxf

-Let’s put our Cricut to work now that you know what kind of things you can cut and the specifications for your machine.
+Let’s put our Cricut to work now that you know what kind of things you can cut and your machine’s specifications.

-I know I’ve said more than enough, but when you come to read a post I assume you know nothing.
-It’s very important for me that all of my readers – a.k.a daydreamers – feel they can follow step by step.
+I know I’ve said more than enough, but I assume you know nothing when you come to read one of my posts.
+It’s essential for me that all of my readers (a.k.a daydreamers) feel they can follow from beginning to end.